Hekaton/SolarWind/README.md

 # SolarWind
 Ubisoft Creative Jam, August 2016

 Fly a solar-sailing ship to get to the end of the solar flare.
-Make sure to stay in the wind for without you cannot stear.
+Make sure to stay in the wind for without it you cannot steer.

 Controls:
 Keyboard (singleplayer) : Q, W, O and P control the sails, SPACE activates thrusters.